-Phytochemical refers to the compounds found in plants that are powerfully beneficial in protecting human from diseases.
+Phytochemical is a general term refering to a number of natural compounds found in plants that are powerfully beneficial in protecting us from diseases.

 What is Phytochemical/Phytonutrient?

-“Phyto” comes from the Greek word “phuton” meaning “plants” hence the chemical/nutrient found in plants are called phytochemical or phytonutrient.
-The terms are used interchangeably but “phytonutrient” is increasingly becoming more popular for the positive association with “nutrient” rather than “chemical”.
+“Phyto” comes from the Greek word “phuton” meaning “plants“, hence phytochemicals are the chemical nutrients found in plants.
+The terms are used interchangeably but “phytonutrient” is becoming increasingly popular for the positive association with “nutrient” rather than “chemical”.

-Phytochemical is not a necessity to our body function, nor do they cause any diseases resulting from deficiency.
-Thus they cannot be classified as vitamins.
+Phytochemicals are not necessary to make our body function, nor do we get a disease resulting from phytochemical deficiency – thus phytochemicals cannot be classified as vitamins.

 But phytochemical has been proven over and over again, to be beneficial for human health, not only in preventing diseases, but also in reversing some disorders.